velarde9/web-scraping-challenge/README.md

 - pressure: The atmospheric pressure at Curiosity's location

 The data was then converted to the appropriate data types.
-After the DataFrame was created, Pandas was used to analyze the Mars weather data and visuals were created to support the ana;lysis.
+After the DataFrame was created, Pandas was used to analyze the Mars weather data and visuals were created to support the analysis.